VBernasconi/digital_musicology/milestone3.md

 Example of the identification of salient drifts with regard to the general trend over 5 years.
 This type of graph was created for each of the eight features.
 The red dots represent a salient drift exceeding the upper bound of the annual average smoothed over 5 years (at a 95% confidence interval), while the blue dots represent a salient drift exceeding the lower bound of this medium-term trend.

 <img src="images/drifts/drift_counts.png" alt="drawing" width="900"/>
 This graph represents the sum of the drifts, month by month, for each of the eight features.
 Denser regions represent periods when many drifts have occurred concurrently, while higher peaks represent a cross-sectional impact on several features at the same time.
+The pink highlights represent the major events, defined as a suite or a stack of at least 3 events within a three-month period.

 #### 2. Musical genres
 The distribution of genres was plotted using a heatmap :